 - Restrictions on a class of chemicals—DNAPLs (dense non-aqueous phase liquids)—that pose a particularly high risk to the aquifer;

 - Hazardous materials management and spill response plans;

 - Requirements for inspection and monitoring of hazardous material storage areas;

-- Restrictions on hazardous material quantities and underground storage tanks within a 0 – 1-year time-of-travel zone.
+- Restrictions on hazardous material quantities and underground storage tanks within a 0 to 1-year time-of-travel zone

 The development code is administered and enforced by the City of Springfield.
-Staff from SUB advise the City on implementation of the Overlay Zone, perform site inspections, and provide technical assistance to affected land-use applicants.
+Staff from Springfield Utility Board (SUB) advise the City on implementation of the Overlay Zone, perform site inspections, and provide technical assistance to affected land-use applicants.
 (Additional resources for affected land-use applicants are at the bottom of this page.)

 For a detailed description of the DWP Overlay District, see the complete code in Section 3.3-200 of the Springfield Development Code.

 For more information about the DWP Overlay District, contact Amy Chinitz, SUB’s Drinking Water Source Protection Coordinator, at (541) 744-3745.

 Resources for land-use applicants:

 - Drinking Water Protection Overlay District Development Application (PDF)